Ukraine is trying to rally new troops. Vets say weapons are more urgent.

 But vets like Roman Kaidan, serving on the eastern front, say that soldiers aren’t what’s missing.
 “We can finish this war.
 Just give us the weapons,” he says.
 “It’s better to patch us up, the older experienced guys, than to send young guys to the front who are green and don’t know what to do.
 I would gladly save a young person’s life.”

 While Ukraine’s tired service members wait for military aid from the West amid increased attacks from Russia, they received some welcome news this week.
-On Tuesday, President Volodymyr Zelenskyy signed new measures into law which are intended to boost army ranks through a mix of conscription incentives and penalties for draft dodgers.
+On Tuesday, President Volodymyr Zelenskyy signed new measures into law that are intended to boost army ranks through a mix of conscription incentives and penalties for draft dodgers.

-The mobilization drive could bring significant relief to assault brigades and drone squads in the combat zones of Donetsk region.
+The mobilization drive could bring significant relief to assault brigades and drone squads in the combat zones of the Donetsk region.
 The pressure of Russian aerial guided bombs and rockets is constant here.
 But others stress that fighting for one’s country is a choice that must be made freely and that Ukraine’s need for weapons is far more desperate than that for fresh recruits.

 “We have a shortage of people,” says Yevhen, a combat engineer from Kyiv fighting in the east.
-“I am not a fan of forced mobilization but I don’t see another way.
+“I am not a fan of forced mobilization, but I don’t see another way.
 The people who stayed in civilian life don’t have the volunteer spirit, but we still need people in the army.
 The people who do have military spirit have already mobilized.
 Many have been killed or wounded.
 All of us are tired.”

 Why We Wrote This